krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 }
 ```

-Now we need a switch/case-type structure in `queueProcessor` which we'll implement with if/else so we get block scope:
+Now we need a branching structure in `queueProcessor`:

 ```js
 const queueProcessor = state => {